renpy/renpy/sphinx/source/config.rst

     is available.
 If false, software playback will be used, but it may be too slow to be useful.

+.. var:: config.hyperlink_handlers = { ... }

+    A dictionary mapping a hyperlink protocol to the handler for that protocol.
+A handler is a function that takes the value (everything after the :) and performs some action.
+If a value is returned, the interaction ends.
+Otherwise, the click is ignored and the interaction continues.

 .. var:: config.hyperlink_protocol = "call_in_new_context"

     The protocol that is used for hyperlinks that do not have a protocol